-If you spent any time looking at interiors online during 2020, chances are you’ve come across modern farmhouse ideas.
+Modern farmhouse ideas are quite simply inspiring.
 The use of whitewashed walls, timber cladding and cool contrasting metalwork creates the unexpectedly calm yet cozy environment that we’re all looking for at the moment.

 Breaking down the walls between contemporary and country, the modern farmhouse look is full of opportunities for you to find your own take on the style, and to allow it to reflect your interiors personality.

 As with integrating any new look into your home, there may seem like there are an overwhelming number of options to consider.
 From colors and materials to scale and style, we break down how the modern farmhouse design can work for you.

 Essentially, the modern farmhouse style is the more sophisticated cousin of traditional country style.
 It is the perfect combination of everything we love about contemporary minimalism mixed with the warm and comforting rustic look.
 For example, in a kitchen, think sleek shaker style cabinetry paired with cool metallics, and design-led furniture in pared-back natural woods.